paveloom-j/Scats.jl/docs/src/lib/internals/module.md

 Scats.internal
 ```

-The [next section](@ref Prec) presents the module containing the precisions and formats of numbers used in the package.
+The [next section](@ref Prec) presents the module containing the precisions and the formats of numbers used in the package.

 The following sections present the main types used inside the package which are appearing in an [API instance](@ref API):
 - [Input](@ref Input): input data;